PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.22.md

 * Press R + Your Axis (X/Y) + To increase or decrease (D-pad Up/D-pad Down)
   * Example: RX+Du is increasing the X-axis Snapback, RY+Dd is decreasing the Y-axis snapback.
+  * When you change this setting, the current snapback filter settings are shown as the numerical coordinates of the C-Stick.
 * The scale goes from 0-9.
 * To reduce the chance of getting the wrong move, increase the value on the axis that you don’t want, and decrease the value on the axis you do want.
 * To suppress snapback on an axis, use a somewhat high value here (start with 7).
 * Press R+Start+D-pad Down to see the current values on each axis of the Analog Stick.
+  * The C-stick will show the current offset values.

 # C-Stick Offset

 * Press R + (A/B) + To increase or decrease (D-pad Up/D-pad Down)
   * A corresponds to the X-axis, B corresponds to the Y-axis.
   * Example: LA+Du is increasing the C-stick X Offset, LB+Dd is decreasing the C-stick Y Offset.
+  * When you change this setting, the current offset settings are shown as the numerical coordinates of the C-Stick.
 * This shifts the global coordinate C-stick coordinate, not delay.
 This is for hitting downward angled forward smashes, for example.
 * Press R+Start+D-pad Down to see the current values on each axis of the C-stick.
+  * The Analog Stick will show the current snapback filter values.

 # Z-Jump